statisticslab/statisticslab.github.io/index.md

 The Ma Lab at [Fred Hutchinson Cancer Center](https://www.fredhutch.org/en/faculty-lab-directory/ma-jing.html) specializes in statistical and computational methods for microbiome data.
 We employ a variety of statistical learning methods, ranging from dimensionality reduction, graphical models, and high-dimensional inference, to address the analytical challenges faced with interpreting complex metagenomic data.
 The long-term goals of our research are to enhance biomarker discoveries through powerful and robust statistical inference, and to translate these findings to advance clinical research.

-**Keywords**: network analysis, high-dimensional inference, data integration, microbiome, cancer prevention, aging
+**Keywords**: network analysis, high-dimensional inference, data integration, microbiome

 <!--
 Our lab collaborates with Dr. [Daniel Promislow](http://www.promislowlab.org/) on the [Dog Aging Project](https://dogagingproject.org/), supported by U19 grant AG057377 from the National Institute of Aging, a part of the National Institutes of Health.